samusyrjanen/gentrification-project/doc/REPORT.md

 One solution to this problem is to digest available statistical data and produce a visualisation, a map, on which each city district or similar divisions of the area are show in terms of how gentrified they might be in the near future.
-So, the initial plan this mini project was "to somehow find suitable income and other data, and then produce a coloured map showing how gentrified each city district might be".
+So, the initial plan for this mini project was "to somehow find suitable income and other data, and then produce a coloured map showing how gentrified each city district might be".